KyeBeulah/libraryprograms-displays/pages/about.md

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents

-The template repository features 21 objects by Kye Beulah showcasing her programs led and displays created while working in a public library.
+This site features 21 objects by Kye Beulah showcasing her programs and displays created while working in a public library.

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!